Category: acne-prone skincare

 EltaMD is the dermatologist’s favorite for a reason.
 It’s a mineral sunscreen (which is rarer in the acne-friendly space), but it’s formulated to be lightweight instead of thick and pasty.

-What makes it great for acne-prone skin:
+What makes it a great sunscreen for acne-prone skin:

-Mineral formula uses zinc oxide and titanium dioxide to reflect UV rays.
+-Mineral formula uses zinc oxide and titanium dioxide to reflect UV rays.

-Less likely to irritate very sensitive or active acne
+-Less likely to irritate very sensitive or active acne

-Non-comedogenic and hypoallergenic
+-Non-comedogenic and hypoallergenic

-A dermatologist recommended for acne-prone skin.
+-Dermatologist recommended for acne-prone skin.

-Available in a tinted version if you want light coverage
+-Available in a tinted version if you want light coverage

 If you have very sensitive, active acne or have reacted poorly to chemical sunscreens, this is worth trying.